jubril-adeyi/kubernetes-eks-sockshop/README.md

 `terraform plan`
 * Now Run the Terraform apply command to apply these changes and provision monitoring applications into EKS Cluster:
 `terraform apply`
+## Repository Structure:

+This repository is structured into four main directories: "/backend", "/infrastructure", "/deployment", and "/monitoring".

+1. Backend directory: The backend directory consists of Terraform scripts that provision an S3 bucket and DynamoDB table to serve as the remote backend.

+2. Infrastructure directory: The infrastructure directory contains Terraform code for provisioning the foundational infrastructure for this deployment.
+It includes invoking the remote backend, setting up the VPC network, creating necessary roles for EKS cluster provisioning, configuring security groups, and deploying the EKS cluster along with its nodes.

+3. Deployment directory: The deployment directory contains Terraform code to deploy Kubernetes API objects for the nginx web application and the sock shop application.
+This includes defining deployments, services, and secrets required for running these applications.

+4. Monitoring directory: The monitoring directory contains Terraform code responsible for deploying and configuring monitoring applications within the EKS cluster.
+This directory contains subdirectories that hold Kubernetes manifests for these monitoring applications.
+The Terraform code utilizes these manifests for the deployment process.